Session Managers: Matheus Abrahao Francisco, Shell

 10:30 Several geospatial integrity challenges are on the verge of resolution, aren't they? - Monika Zakrzewska, Principal Analyst Geospatial Integrity, Equinor

-In a digital world overflowing with information, effective referencing is essential for several reasons.
-Maintaining the geospatial integrity of data is crucial for the successful digital transformation of workflows.
-The ability to seamlessly utilize data with geospatial context from various sources should ideally be attainable without the continuous reliance on geodetic experts.
-So, how to simplify usage of geospatial data?
+In a digital world overflowing with information, effective referencing is essential.
+Maintaining the geospatial integrity of data is crucial for the successful digital transformation of data workflows.
+The ability to seamlessly utilize data with geospatial context should ideally be reachable without continuous reliance on geodetic experts.
+This presentation explores the complexities of sustaining geospatial integrity throughout the seismic data lifecycle, focusing on key challenges that hinder data integration and analysis.
+By proactively addressing these challenges, we can ensure data accuracy, usability, and interoperability, ultimately fostering improved collaboration across various interfaces, including the OSDU data platform.

 Premium Sponsors